rogerlew/uk2us/README.md

 `uk2us` is a simple command-line utility for converting British spellings to their American counterparts.
 It wraps the extensive word lists from [HoldOffHunger/convert-british-to-american-spellings](https://github.com/HoldOffHunger/convert-british-to-american-spellings) and adds a few conveniences:

-- In-place rewriting of one or more files, with atomic writes to avoid partial updates.
+- Optional in-place rewriting of one or more files, with atomic writes to avoid partial updates.
-- `stdin` / `stdout` mode for use in pipelines (`uk2us -`).
+- Streams to `stdout` by default for easy piping (`uk2us file` or `uk2us -`).
 - Optional override rules so you can skip or force specific replacements without touching the upstream dataset.

 ## Installation